bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-hijklmn.md

 {% autocrossref %}

-*Number; optional:* the minimum number of confirmations an incoming transaction must have before it is counted towards the balance.
-Outgoing transactions are counted regardless of the number of confirmations.
+*Number; optional:* the minimum number of confirmations an incoming transaction must have before it is displayed.
+Default is 1.
-Default is 1; use 0 to count unconfirmed transactions.

 {% endautocrossref %}